What is Fascia?

 "soft tissue component of the connective tissue system that permeates the human body"

 Fascia is flexible fibrous connective tissue and similar to ligaments and tendons has collagen as its major component.
 However, they differ in their location and function: ligaments join one bone to another bone, tendons join muscle to bone, and fasciae surround muscles and other structures.

-Consisting of sheets of connective tissue which attach, stabilise, enclose and separate muscles and other internal organs fascia is classified by layer; superficial , visceral and deep.
-In its normal relaxed state it has a wavy, pattern parallel to the direction of pull however when injured it has more irregular pattern
+Consisting of sheets of connective tissue which attach, stabilise, enclose and separate muscles and other internal organs fascia is classified by layer; superficial, visceral and deep.
+In its normal relaxed state, it has a wavy, pattern parallel to the direction of pull however when injured it has a more irregular pattern

 How Does It Affect Me?

 Recently the complex nature of fascia has become far more understood, aided by advances in microscopy that allow us to image it.

 Its network-like nature and the sheer number of receptors mean fascia is now viewed as one of the richest sensory organs in the body.
 This network of sensory receptors means that fascia has significant roles to play in proprioception; the sense of joint position and/or motion and interoception; the sense of the physiological condition of the body*.
 All this means that many now view fascia, and its held movement patterns, as a source of pain.